react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 #### `header`

+Custom header to use instead of the default header.

-Function that returns a React Element to display as a header.
-It accepts an object containing the following properties as the argument:
+This accepts a function that returns a React Element to display as a header.
+The function receives an object containing the following properties as the argument:

 - `layout` - Dimensions of the screen
 - `scene` - This contains 2 properties: